dchaploeb/dotfiles/README.md

      2. Proton Drive
      3. vscode sync
      4. Obsidian sync
+     5. Brave sync
-     5. iCloud
+     6. iCloud
-     6. Google Drive.
+     7. Google Drive.
-     7. OneDrive
+     8. OneDrive

 That's it!
 Everything I need is installed, my data is synced and configured the way I like it at this point.
 Of course, steps 5 and 6 still involve some